elixirschool/elixirschool/posts/2021-12-01-now-with-more-elixir.md

 ---

-# Now With More Elixir!
+# Now With More Elixir

 If you follow us on Twitter then you may have gotten a sneak peek at the new site before today's big launch but for those who haven't followed along we thought we'd cover this exciting new chapter in our history.